MaxHalford/StSICMR-Inference/README.md

 - Increasing the generation size can have an impact, the longer the algorithm runs the lower the chance that the algorithm won't improve the model.
 - If the algorithm seems to fail you can try to increase the mutation rate.
 Often is the case this will enable it to find a better area.
 However a high mutation rate removes precision from the algorithm.
 - *Trying again* isn't a bad idea when using genetic algorithms.
-- The initial population size can be important, the higher it is and the more of the search space will be explored at first.
+- The initial population size can be important, the higher it is and the more of the search space will be explored at first
-The genetic algorithm uses [tournament selection](https://www.wikiwand.com/en/Tournament_selection) for choosing which individuals will breed new individuals.
+- The genetic algorithm uses [tournament selection](https://www.wikiwand.com/en/Tournament_selection) for choosing which individuals will breed new individuals.
 You can configure the parameters of the tournament and the mutation amplitudes applied to the parameters in the ``lib/inference/genalgOptions.json`` file:
 	- ``"rounds"`` is the number of individuals that will breed new individuals.
 	- ``"roundSize"`` is the size of each tournament.
 	- ``"offspring"`` is the quantity of individuals the chosen individuals will breed.
 	There are offspring x rounds number of new individuals.
 The way the tournament works is that the best out of a random 		sample of individuals is chosen.
 This means that big tournaments are favorable to strong individuals and small 			tournaments allow weaker individuals to go through (which isn't necessarily a bad thing, 					[simulated annealing](http://www.wikiwand.com/en/Simulated_annealing) does the same thing).
-It also has to be said that including the island size parameter (``-c``) requires the algorithm to run for much more generations because the search space becomes much bigger.
+- It also has to be said that including the island size parameter (``-c``) requires the algorithm to run for much more generations because the search space becomes much bigger.
+- If you think you have a better way of measuring the distance between two curves you can add it to the ``distance.py`` script and modify the ``evaluate()`` procedure in the ``genalg.py`` script.

 ## Examples